-The launch of Sputnik and subsequent Russian firsts in space convinced many policymakers in the United States that the country was falling dangerously behind its Cold War rival in science and technology.
-Acknowledging the strategic significance of the "space race," consecutive U.S. administrations made seminal investments in education and scientific research in an effort to meet the Soviet challenge.
-These investments not only propelled the United States to preeminence in space exploration in the ensuing decades but also planted the seeds for future innovation and economic competitiveness, experts say.
-In 2013, a different set of challenges and priorities drive the debate over the U.S. space program, which many analysts believe is once again at a critical juncture.
+The launch of Sputnik and subsequent Russian firsts in space convinced many U.S. policymakers that the country was falling dangerously behind its Cold War rival.
+Consecutive U.S. administrations invested in education and scientific research to meet the Soviet challenge.
+These investments propelled the United States to victory in the so-called "space race" and planted the seeds for future innovation and economic competitiveness, experts say.
+Yet since the 1990s, NASA's share of federal spending has waned.
+The U.S. private sector has ramped up investment in space, but accidents in October 2014 cast some doubt on the pace of commercial space flight.

 Defining the Mission

 The Soviet Union took the world by surprise in October 1957 with the launch of Sputnik, the first artificial satellite.
-In a matter of months, President Eisenhower and Congress moved forward with multiple measures designed to build U.S. scientific and engineering prowess, including the creation of the National Aeronautics and Space Administration (NASA), a civilian space exploration agency.
+In a matter of months, President Dwight D. Eisenhower and Congress initiated measures to build U.S. scientific and engineering prowess, including the creation of NASA, a civilian space exploration agency.

-Over the years, presidents have largely determined NASA's long-term missions.
-In May 1961, a few weeks after the Soviet Union put the first human in space (Yuri Gagarin), President Kennedy committed the United States to a lunar landing.
+Presidents have largely determined NASA's long-term missions.
+In May 1961—a few weeks after the Soviet Union put the first human in space (Yuri Gagarin)—President John F. Kennedy committed the United States to a lunar landing.
 He stressed the urgency and the value of this mission in a landmark speech at Rice University in September of that year.
 "We choose to go the moon in this decade and do the other things, not because they are easy but because they are hard; because that goal will serve to organize and measure the best of our energies and skills; because that challenge is one that we're willing to accept, one we are unwilling to postpone, and one we intend to win."

-After six successful lunar missions, NASA's manned program pulled back to Earth.
-First with the launch of Skylab, the first U.S. space station, in 1973, and then with the Space Shuttle program in 1981, NASA focused on sending astronauts into low earth orbit, while robotic missions such as Voyager and Viking continued to explore the Solar System.
-The Space Shuttle served NASA for thirty years (1981–2011) and helped build the International Space Station, an orbiting laboratory that has been continuously occupied by humans since 2000.
+After six successful lunar missions, NASA's manned program pulled back to Earth, while robotic missions such as Voyager and Viking continued to explore the Solar System.
+NASA focused on sending astronauts into low earth orbit (LEO) with the 1973 launch of Skylab, the first U.S. space station, and the Space Shuttle.
+The Space Shuttle served NASA for thirty years (1981–2011) and helped build the International Space Station (ISS), an orbiting laboratory that has been continuously occupied by humans since 2000.

 Launching STEM Careers and Innovations

-The space race of the 1960s and 1970s captured the American public's imagination unlike any other human endeavor, and many space advocates believe such inspiration should be a primary objective of NASA today.
-A 2009 study in Nature, the international weekly journal of science, found that the Apollo program inspired half of scientists surveyed, while almost 90 percent believed that manned space exploration inspired younger generations to study science.
+The space race of the 1960s and 1970s captured the American public's imagination unlike any other human endeavor.
+A 2009 study in the science journal Nature found that the Apollo program had inspired half of scientists surveyed, while almost 90 percent believed that manned space exploration inspired younger generations to study science.
 Some evidence seems to support this.
-According to the National Science Foundation, the percentage of bachelor's degree graduates in science and engineering fields peaked in the late 1960's, around the time of the moon landing, but has declined slowly since.
+According to the National Science Foundation, the percentage of bachelor's-degree graduates in science and engineering fields peaked in the late 1960s, around the time of the moon landing, but has declined slowly since.

 International Competition and Cooperation

-The United States remains the only nation to send humans beyond earth orbit, but experts say U.S. preeminence in space could be challenged in coming years.
-China and India in particular are investing more in space.
-China became the third nation to independently launch a human into orbit in 2003, and has grown its capabilities over the last decade.
-While technically separated in the 1990s, the People's Liberation Army is still seen as a central driver of the Chinese space program, whose ambitions include reaching the moon and building a space station by 2020.
-Meanwhile, India launched its first unmanned mission to Mars in late 2013.
+Only the United States has sent humans beyond Earth's orbit, but experts say U.S. preeminence in space could be challenged; China and India are investing in space.
+China became the third nation to independently launch a human into orbit in 2003 and has grown its capabilities over the last decade.
+The People's Liberation Army is seen as a central driver of the Chinese space program, whose ambitions include reaching the moon and building a space station by 2020.
+Meanwhile, India launched its first unmanned mission to Mars in late 2013, and its probe entered Mars's orbit in September 2014.
+The Indian Space Research Organization has since reached an agreement with NASA on subsequent explorations of Mars.

-However, space has also presented a theater for international collaboration since exploration of the cosmos began.
-In what would be his final speech before the UN in 1963, President Kennedy pondered such a global alliance.
-"Why should the United States and the Soviet Union, in preparing for such expeditions, become involved in immense duplications of research, construction, and expenditure?
-Surely we should explore whether the scientists and astronauts of our two countries—indeed of all the world—cannot work together in the conquest of space, sending some day in this decade to the moon not the representatives of a single nation, but the representatives of all of our countries."
+Space can also inspire international cooperation.
+In what would be his final speech before the UN in 1963, President Kennedy pondered such a global alliance: "Why should the United States and the Soviet Union, in preparing for such expeditions, become involved in immense duplications of research, construction, and expenditure?”

 Kennedy's vision eventually materialized with the 1975 Apollo-Soyuz Test Project, where U.S. and Russian spacecraft docked for the first time.
-Today, the United States is the managing partner of the International Space Station, which has involved fourteen nations in perhaps the most expensive project in human history.
+Today, the United States is the ISS’s managing partner, leading fourteen nations in perhaps humanity’s most expensive project.
 The space agencies of Europe, Russia, and Japan were also important partners on robotic missions such as the Mars rovers Spirit and Opportunity.
-The ISS will likely be de-orbited in the 2020s, but many say deeper space missions will likely need to be international ventures.
+The ISS will likely deorbit in the 2020s, but many say deeper space missions will likely need to be international ventures.

-Space policy experts agree that NASA faces short and long term challenges, including new budget pressures, aging infrastructure, the rise of competing spacefaring nations, and the lack of a strong national vision for human spaceflight.
-A 2012 independent assessment conducted by the National Research Council questioned plans for an asteroid mission before a manned mission to Mars. "[The] lack of national and international consensus on the asteroid-first mission scenario undermines NASA's ability to establish a comprehensive, consistent strategic direction."
+Space policy experts agree that NASA faces short- and long-term challenges, including new budget pressures, aging infrastructure, the rise of competing spacefaring nations, and the lack of a strong national vision for human spaceflight.
+An independent assessment conducted by the National Research Council in 2012 questioned plans for not pursuing a return to the moon: "[The] lack of national and international consensus on the asteroid-first mission scenario undermines NASA's ability to establish a comprehensive, consistent strategic direction."
 The report also noted that a crewed mission to Mars "has never received sufficient funding to advance beyond the rhetoric stage."

-Space policymakers must clarify NASA's purpose, missions, and methods by answering many questions.
+Space policymakers must clarify NASA's purpose, missions, and methods.
 How should NASA balance the goals of driving scientific discovery, promoting U.S. prestige, enhancing national security, and developing innovations with commercial benefits?
 What role should the private sector play?
 How much should NASA be a vehicle for international cooperation and diplomacy?
-How should U.S. space exploration inspire the next generation of STEM students?
+How should U.S. space exploration inspire the next generation of science, technology, engineering, and mathematics students?

 Despite these questions, most experts advocate sustaining U.S. leadership in space.
 "I'm convinced that in this century the nations that lead in the world are going to be those that create new knowledge.
 And one of the places where you have a huge opportunity to create new knowledge will be exploration of the universe, exploration of the solar system, and the building of technology that allows you to do that," said former congressman and aerospace expert Robert Walker at a CFR meeting on space policy in 2013.